Carnarvon Petroleum : Dorado-3 Drilling Update | MarketScreener

 Forward Plan

-The 12-1/4" hole will be drilled to a depth of around 3,880 metres MD and 9-5/8" liner will be set in place.
-No hydrocarbons are anticipated to be intersected in this drilling section.

-After the 9-5/8" liner is set in place the coring operations over the Caley and Baxter reservoirs will commence.
+After the 9-5/8" liner is set in place the well be drilled down to around 3,940 metres MD in 8-1/2" hole and approximately 230 metres of whole bore core will then be acquired.
 Due to the nature of the coring operations, information available while coring will be limited.
 Details of the reservoirs and hydrocarbons encountered will not be able to be assessed until after this coring operation is complete.
-Further coring is anticipated over the Crespin and Milne members.
+The well will then be deepened before a further 150 metres of whole bore core is acquired over the lower reservoir sections.

+Once the core has been acquired, wireline logging is then expected to be undertaken ahead of flow test operations.

 Well Objective